Cghlewis/data-mgmt-ed-research-book/_book/05-planning.md

 ## Data management workflow

 The last step of this planning phase is to build your workflows.
 Workflows allow data management to be seamlessly integrated into your data collection process.
 Often illustrated with a flow diagram, a workflow is a series of repeatable tasks that help you move through the stages of the research life cycle in an organized and efficient manner.
 As you walk through your checklists, you can begin to enter your decisions into a workflow diagram that show actionable steps in your data management process.
 The order of your steps should follow the general order of the data management life cycle (specifically the data collection cycle).
-You will want to have a workflow diagram for every piece of data that you collect.
+You will want to have a workflow diagram for every source in your data sources catalog (see Section \@ref(dmp-catalog)).
 So for example, if you collect the following three items below, you will have three workflow diagrams.

 - Student online survey
 - Student paper assessment